therealnicoroshi/modlist/README.md

 As of Version 1_3_2 the MCM Recorder should Auto Run on new game start with recommended settings.

-### ❗ IT IS HIGHLY RECOMMENDED TO ALLOW THE MCM RECORDER FULLY COMPLETE BEFORE CONTINUING ❗
+### ❗ YOU MUST ALLOW THE MCM RECORDER FULLY COMPLETE BEFORE CONTINUING ❗

 #### *If this fails for any reason or gets stuck you can edit the .ini for MCM Recorder in MO2 and disable the auto run feature, If it has trouble with one or more of the mods choose 'skip this mod' as you can configure it after the MCMRecorder completes*